codewithadityaa/React-projects/README.md

 # React-projects

-Simple projects on react to get good hold on all topics such as hooks, functional components etc..
+Simple projects on react to get good hold upon all topics such as hooks, functional components etc..